 St. Joseph School prides itself on offering a rich educational program that is personal and relevant to each and every student.
 Our students are challenged with high academic standards in a well-rounded curriculum full of enrichment opportunities.
 It’s our goal to help children develop academically, physically, socially, and emotionally.

-- Language Arts (English, reading, literature, spelling/vocabulary and handwriting)
+- Language Arts (Reading, vocabulary, spelling, grammar, writing, and handwriting)

 - General Science